 years old.
 He is a future heavy-duty mechanic with a learning disability that was diagnosed in Grade 8.
 Mark absorbs information best by hearing it and enjoys making and fixing stuff with his hands.
 He's in his first semester of college, taking trades courses and loving it.
 Mark can't wait to complete the foundation courses and move into his first apprenticeship placement.
 He lives at home with his family; they all share one computer.

-Ability: Difficulty absorbing a lot of information when reading frustrated or impatient, especially with technology
+Ability: Difficulty absorbing a lot of information when reading

 Aptitude: Basic technology user